apache/iotdb/docs/UserGuide/Operators-Functions/Sample.md

 **(2) Attributes for the time window:**

-+ `timeInterval`: The time interval length of a window.
++ `windowInterval`: The time interval length of a window.
 Long data type. **Required**.
 + `slidingStep`: Slide a window by the time length.
 Long data type.
 Optional.
-If not set, default to the same as `timeInterval`.
+If not set, default to the same as `windowInterval`.
 + `displayWindowBegin`: The starting position of the window (included).
 Long data type.
 Optional.
 If not set, default to Long.MIN_VALUE, meaning using the time of the first data point of the input time series as the starting position of the window.
 + `displayWindowEnd`: End time limit (excluded, essentially playing the same role as `WHERE time < displayWindowEnd`).
 Long data type.
 Optional.
 If not set, default to Long.MAX_VALUE, meaning there is no additional end time limit other than the end of the input time series itself.